 This bill establishes a private right of action for individuals who have experienced civil rights violations under the New Hampshire Civil Rights Act (RSA 354-B).
 It allows any person subjected to unlawful interference with their rights to file a lawsuit, seeking damages and equitable relief, including injunctions.
 The bill stipulates that if a court or jury finds in favor of the plaintiff, they may recover actual damages or a minimum of $10,000, with the potential for damages to be doubled or tripled in cases of willful violations.
 Additionally, the bill mandates that a prevailing plaintiff is entitled to recover attorney's fees and costs, and any waiver of these rights is deemed void.
 The Attorney General's office will be notified of any actions filed and judgments rendered under this new provision.

-The bill also anticipates an increase in complaints and litigation, which may require additional resources from the Department of Justice to handle the expected rise in cases.
-The estimated fiscal impact includes an indeterminable increase in expenditures, with projections suggesting costs exceeding $222,000 in the first year.
-The bill does not alter existing revenue streams but may affect the judicial and correctional systems due to the potential increase in civil actions and associated costs.
-The effective date for this legislation is set for January 1, 2026.
+The bill also anticipates an increase in complaints and litigation, which may require additional resources for the Department of Justice to manage the expected rise in cases.
+The estimated fiscal impact includes an indeterminable increase in expenditures, with projections for additional staffing costs to handle the increased workload.
+The Judicial Branch does not foresee significant additional costs from increased litigation, but the overall impact on the judicial and correctional systems remains uncertain.
+The act is set to take effect on January 1, 2026.